rossjspencer/breathe07/README.md

     *   Tap on the Adherence tile on the Parent dashboard to view a detailed summary of your child's controller adherence.
     *   **Weekly View:** Breakdown of compliant vs. missed days based on the planned schedule.
     *   **Monthly Calendar:** Visual history of adherence success.
-*   **Symptom & Trigger Logging:** Log daily symptoms to keep a history for provider visits.
+*   **Symptom & Trigger Logging:** Log daily symptoms and triggers on behalf of a child to maintain a history for future provider visits.

 ### For Providers
 *   **Patient Oversight:** View patient lists and adherence data to make informed treatment adjustments.